klozn/10-javascript/60-projects/order/README.md

     - Certainly log all interactions with the application that can be defined as "errors"
             - E.g.: unauthorized access, illegal arguments, exceptions in general,...
 - Use Swagger to provide a readable document of your WebApi
+- Think about Security: authentication and authorization.
+It is not a priority, but if you have the time, implement it properly.
-- You don't have to bother about securing your endpoints (unless told otherwise): in other words, you can neglect the fact that certain endpoints should only be usable by - for example - an administrator.
+    - Until then, you can neglect the fact that certain endpoints should only be usable by - for example - an administrator.

 ## Functional stories